 - Odd results when sorting by anything else.

-- I work around this by replacing artist, album, and tracknumber with one one field showing (and sorting by
+- I work around this by having one field showing

 - can lead to a lot of one-item pseudo-albums (in the case of selective live songs, cover, etc)

 - you may prefer grouping per artist.
 And/or the sorting mentioned in the previous point